Scalable LinUCB: Low-Rank Design Matrix Updates for Recommenders with Large Action Spaces: Comparison with scalable baselines

+Table~\ref{tab:quality_metrics} presents quality metrics across three datasets (\textit{Amazon Magazine Subscriptions}, \textit{Amazon All Beauty}, \textit{Amazon Health}), and Table~\ref{tab:efficiency_metrics} reports training time, per-user prediction time and memory usage.
+CBRAP achieves quality comparable to PSI-LinUCB and CBSCFD but requires a larger sketch size $m$, resulting in higher memory and time costs.
+This explains inherently large training and evaluation time of CBRAP on the Beauty dataset.
+DBSLinUCB introduces additional tuning complexity, requiring joint search over the initial block size $l_0$ (which grows exponentially) and the error parameter $\varepsilon$, with interdependent effects.
+For example, DBSLinUCB fails on the Health dataset with all checked hyperparameters, see \Cref{tab:quality_metrics}.
+CBSCFD shows comparable quality to PSI-LinUCB, yet we point out its main drawback as \emph{instability of the quality with respect to sketch size $m$}.

-Figure~\ref{fig:cbscfd_ranks} shows the relationship between the parameter \( m \) and hit rate performance for CBSCFD across the four real-world datasets.
-The results show significant variation in the optimal $m$ values across different datasets, with unpredictable behavior.
-Even small changes in $m $ lead to varying results.
+\Cref{fig:cbscfd_ranks_amazon} and \Cref{fig:psi_ranks_amazon} show the relationship between the parameter $m$ and hit rate for CBSCFD and PSI-LinUCB, respectively.
+The results demonstrate significant variation in the optimal $m$ values across different real-world datasets, with unpredictable behavior: even small changes in $m$ lead to different results.
+At the same, for PSI-LinUCB the dependence of quality on approximation rank $r$ is monotone as the rank increases, which is desirable for tuning this (arguably, most important) hyperparameter in practice.
+We provide additional experiments on other datasets in the Appendix, \Cref{app:experiments} (see Figure~\ref{fig:cbscfd_ranks_other}).

-Figure~\ref{fig:psi_ranks} provides a corresponding analysis for PSI-LinUCB, demonstrating a consistent improvement in performance as the rank increases.
-The algorithm shows predictable behavior: the hit rate increases monotonically with rank.
-This trend holds across all datasets, including sparse matrices.
-The relationship between rank and performance remains stable, independent of dataset characteristics.

-In the CBSCFD algorithm, the parameter $ \alpha$ (which corresponds to $\varepsilon$ in our notations) is dynamically updated at each round: the initial value is obtained by accumulating the sum of lost singular values that are subtracted during matrix compression.
-This works as adaptive regularization that compensates for the lost information and maintains the positive definiteness of the approximation matrices.
-In our PSI-LinUCB algorithm, the regularization parameter $\varepsilon$ is fixed to 1; making it dynamic could improve stability by keeping the design matrix better conditioned, as classical LinUCB is sensitive to this parameter (the algorithms have the same optimal hyperparametres).